beeware/batavia/docs/intro/tutorial-1.rst

         OTc0ZGRocDFoZnJjY2JwdzgwMDAwZ24vVC90bXB4amMzZXJyddoIPG1vZHVsZT4BAAAAcwAAAAA=
     </script>

-That string is the base64 encoded version of the Python program you submitted.
-The browser then takes this base64 string, decodes it back into a bytestring, and runs it through Batavia -- a 15kb Javascript module that does the same thing in a browser that CPython does on the desktop: iterprets Python bytecode as a running program.
+That string is the base64 encoded version of the bytecode for the Python program you submitted.
+The browser then takes this base64 string, decodes it back into a bytestring, and runs it through Batavia -- a Javascript module that does the same thing in a browser that CPython does on the desktop: iterprets Python bytecode as a running program.

 Push the button...
 ------------------